 The recent transfer of power from the former Afghan government has caused immense uncertainty across Afghanistan.

-As Kabul airport remains the epicenter of global attention in Afghanistan, world leaders must not forget the urgent needs of Afghan women and girls.
+World leaders must not forget the urgent needs of Afghan women and girls.
 The world cannot afford to turn its back.
 Here’s a look at what women and girls in Afghanistan need right now and what can be done to help.

 Women and girls in Afghanistan